xmrminer01102018/VegaToolsNConfigs/README.md

 Confusing terms:

-Depending on the miner, pool...etc the folloing will be use interchangeably.
+Depending on the miner, pool...etc the folloing will be used interchangeably.

 Cryptonight r AKA cn/r AKA CNr